cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpsupport-gp-log-collector.md

 # gpsupport gp_log_collector

-This tool collects Greenplum and system log files, along with the relevant configuration parameters, and generates a file which can be provided to VMware Customer Support for diagnosis of errors or system failures.
+This tool collects Cloudberry and system log files, along with the relevant configuration parameters, and generates a file which can be provided to VMware Customer Support for diagnosis of errors or system failures.

 ## Usage